tsugg/Sticky-Notes/README.md

 (You can also open it directly from the master branch)

 ## Step 3: Follow instructions on the Google Colab notebook

+# Conclusion

+The object detection part of the challenge seemed to go very well.
+I wonder how well this would actually perform in a work environment, since I trained on a white wall.
+I know many of the walls in offices are glass, so that may have an effect on the model mAP.
+If this actually gets implemented, I hope someone with better handwritting than me is writing on the notes, because the OCR algorithm sure didn't like mine.